Meet Stringent Regulations with this Compliant File Transfer

-SendThisFile is dedicated to providing industry leading security and regulatory compliance to its customers.
-SendThisFile, Inc. and its partners comply with specialized regulatory requirements which our small, medium, Fortune 500 and Fortune 10 customers must meet.
-As such, SendThisFile, Inc. is able to provide a robust managed file transfer service to customers who must meet stringent data privacy and data security regulations.
+We are dedicated to providing industry leading security and regulatory compliance to our customers.
+SendThisFile, Inc. and our partners comply with specialized regulatory requirements that our small, medium, and Fortune 500 customers must meet.
+As such, we are able to provide a compliant file transfer service to customers who must meet stringent data privacy and data security regulations.
 Click here for a detailed list of all the laws and regulations SendThisFile adheres to.

-SendThisFile utilizes data centers that have met the requirements of the Statement on Standards for Attestation Engagements (SSAE) No. 16, Reporting on Controls at a Service Organization.
+Our data centers have also met the requirements of the Statement on Standards for Attestation Engagements (SSAE) No. 16, Reporting on Controls at a Service Organization.
 SSAE 16 effectively replaces SAS 70 as the authoritative guidance for reporting on service organizations.
 SSAE 16 was formally issued in April 2010 with an effective date of June 15, 2011.
-SendThisFile is compliant with HIPAA, SAS 70 Type II, SSAE16, PCI DSS, FIPS 140-2, and many more!

 SendThisFile complies with the U.S.-EU Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
-SendThisFile has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view SendThisFile's certification, please visit http://www.export.gov/safeharbor/
+We have certified our adherence to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Safe Harbor program, and to view our certification, please visit https://safeharbor.export.gov/list.aspx

 If your firm requires a Business Associates Agreement, please let us know by contacting us at and we will provide our standard Business Associates Agreement for your review.
 Our Business Associate Agreement is available for our Enterprise level plans.